 Pete Zamperini Quotes in Unbroken

-The Unbroken quotes below are all either spoken by Pete Zamperini or refer to Pete Zamperini .
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Random House edition of Unbroken published in 2010.).
+The Unbroken quotes below are all either spoken by Pete Zamperini or refer to Pete Zamperini.
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Random House edition of Unbroken published in 2010.).

 Chapter 4 Quotes

 He found himself thinking of Pete, and of something that he had said as they had sat on their bed years earlier: A lifetime of glory is worth a moment of pain.
 Louie thought: Let go.

 Pete Zamperini Character Timeline in Unbroken